codeigniter4/queue/docs/troubleshooting.md

 If you want to assign an object to the queue, please make sure it implements `JsonSerializable` interface.
 This is how CodeIgniter [Entities](https://codeigniter.com/user_guide/models/entities.html) are handled by default.

 You may ask, why not just use `serialize` and `unserialize`?
 There are security reasons that keep us from doing so.
-These methods are not safe to use with user provided data.
+These functions are not safe to use with user provided data.